-- 3.165 An assessment of the Proposed Development on the historic environment has been undertaken as part of the ES.
-For the purposes of the assessment, historic environment includes both below ground archaeology and historic buildings and monuments. - 3.166 The assessment determined that following the implementation of agreed programme of archaeological mitigation with the Northamptonshire County Archaeologist, no significant effects to buried archaeological remains are anticipated.
-This archaeological programme should be agreed in a Written Scheme of Investigation (WSI) approved by the Northamptonshire County Archaeologist. - 3.167 Through careful design and management, preservation in situ will be possible within the south-east of the site.
+- 3.148 An assessment of the proposed development on the historic environment has been undertaken as part of the ES.
+For the purposes of the assessment, historic environment includes both below ground archaeology and historic buildings and monuments. - 3.149 The assessment determined that following the implementation of agreed programme of archaeological mitigation with the Northamptonshire County Archaeologist, no significant effects to buried archaeological remains are anticipated.
+This archaeological programme should be agreed in a Written Scheme of Investigation (WSI) approved by the Northamptonshire County Archaeologist. - 3.150 Through careful design and management, preservation in situ will be possible within the south-east of the site.
 The only intrusive works in this area relate to: - The installation of pegs for surfaced pathways at five locations where there is known archaeology.
-These pegs will intrude on archaeological deposits by a maximum of 0.25 metres; - Postholes for the installation of post and wire fences around planting along the boundaries of public open space, which correspond with known archaeological remains at 12 locations; - Installation of mature trees which may affect previously unknown archaeological remains; and - Tree root growth affecting known archaeology in the south-east fo the site, and previously unknown archaeology plated with mature trees. - 3.168 Intrusive work would, therefore, be very minimal and localised, and would not affect the integrity of the preserved sites.
+These pegs will intrude on archaeological deposits by a maximum of 0.25 metres; - Postholes for the installation of post and wire fences around planting along the boundaries of public open space, which correspond with known archaeological remains at 12 locations; - Installation of mature trees which may affect previously unknown archaeological remains; and - Tree root growth affecting known archaeology in the south-east of the site, and previously unknown archaeology plated with mature trees. - 3.151 Intrusive work would, therefore, be very minimal and localised, and would not affect the integrity of the preserved sites.
+There would be, at worst, a minor adverse effect during the construction phase; this would relate to previously unknown archaeological remains.
+This would be not significant.

-- 3.169 During the operation phase, there is the potential for beneficial effects of to the preserved remains at the SANG land.
-The main axial ditch should be reflected on the ground by the proposed open space design, and the use of interpretation panels placed at key locations will increase public awareness and engagement with the heritage of the site. - 3.170 Whilst Historic Landscape Character within the site will be lost the legibility of the historic boundary on the eastern perimeter of the site, represented by an important historic hedgerow, should be maintained and enhanced through planting. - 3.171 Effects to heritage assets off site are confined to St Mary's Church; no effects are expected to arise to any other scoped in heritage assets within the wider study area. - 3.172 Change to the setting of St Mary's Church is expected during both the construction and operation phase.
-During both phases, the visibility of the Proposed Development would affect the sense of approach to a historic market town and the understanding of a former agricultural landscape, to which St Mary's historic interest is tied.
+- 3.152 During the operation phase, there is the potential for beneficial effects of to the preserved remains at the SANG land.
+The main axial ditch should be reflected on the ground by the proposed open space design, and the use of interpretation panels placed at key locations will increase public awareness and engagement with the heritage of the site. - 3.153 Whilst Historic Landscape Character within the site will be lost the legibility of the historic boundary on the eastern perimeter of the site, represented by an important historic hedgerow, should be maintained and enhanced through planting. - 3.154 Effects to heritage assets off site are confined to St Mary's Church; no effects are expected to arise to any other scoped in heritage assets within the wider study area. - 3.155 Change to the setting of St Mary's Church is expected during both the construction and operation phase.
+During both phases, the visibility of the proposed development would affect the sense of approach to a historic market town and the understanding of a former agricultural landscape, to which St Mary's historic interest is tied.
 These changes would be confined to a limited number of locations: - In views from the church spire to the east and southeast; - In views of the spire from the western ends of Newton Road/Upper Higham Road and Newton Road/Rushden Road, and the stretch of the A6 on the south-eastern edge of Higham Ferrers; and - In views of the spire from public rights of way within the site.